Gwenael95/IoT_button_war/README.md

 ### controller zigbee config
-Each zigbee module used for controllers should send message to itself to allow optimal button spam.
+Each zigbee module used for controllers should send message to the first controller or itself to allow optimal button spam.